Psychedelic drug: Psychedelic effects

 Some rare individuals do not experience hallucinogenic effects with serotonergic psychedelics.

 Other psychoactive effects

 Some psychedelics have been associated with other psychoactive effects in addition to their hallucinogenic effects.
 For example, psychedelics like LSD and DOM have been described as having mild stimulant and/or "psychic-energizing" (i.e., acute antidepressant) effects.
 Some psychedelics and related drugs, like DOET (low doses), Ariadne, and ASR-2001 (2CB-5PrO), have been investigated specifically for such effects.
 2C-B has been said to have mild entactogenic effects at low doses.
 5-MeO-DiPT and 5-MeO-MiPT have unique and unusual effects at typical doses including tactile and sexual enhancement, mild entactogenic effects, and only light hallucinogenic effects.

+Uniquely among psychedelics, LSD shows biphasic effects and two temporally distinct phases of effects, including an initial psychedelic state and a delayed "paranoid" or psychosis-like state.
+LSD's delayed second phase of effects is associated with dopamine D_{2}-like receptor agonism, most likely due to the highly potent dopamine D_{4} receptor agonism of its metabolite 13-hydroxy-LSD.

 Some drugs, such as MDxx compounds like MDMA and MDA as well as α-alkyltryptamines like α-methyltryptamine (AMT), are entactogens and/or stimulants acting at monoamine transporters in addition to having varying degrees of psychedelic effects.